Qile0317/APackOfTheClones/joss/paper.md

 APackOfTheClones' approach was originally implemented in the julia language [@Julia-2017] by Christian Murray and Ben Murrell and utilized in two papers. [@ma2021single; @stark2022recombinant]

 # Statement of need
+scRNA-seq and scTCR-seq methods are popular methods ...

 - state issue to be solved
 - show improvement & ease of use over alternatives
-  - scRepertoire::clonal_overlay()
+  - scRepertoire::clonaloverlay() [@andreatta2023tcell]
-  - julia implementation
+  - julia implementation (ask ben to upload)
   - [@wang2021single] fig 2c

 # Method and features